-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a
+D7If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):N/A

-D8 List any other application requirements specific to transfer applicants: Graded paper required for all applicants for whom English is not a first language.
+D8 List any other application requirements specific to transfer applicants:

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.